SUPERAndroidAnalyzer/super/README.md

     -v, --verbose     If you'd like the auditor to talk more than necessary

 OPTIONS:
-        --apktool <apktool>        Path to the apktool file --dex2jar <dex2jar>        Where to store the jar files --dist <dist>              Folder where distribution files will be extracted --downloads <downloads>    Folder where the downloads are stored --jd-cmd <jd-cmd>          Path to the jd-cmd file --results <results>        Folder where to store the results --rules <rules>            Path to a JSON rules file --template <template>      Path to a results template file -t, --threads <threads>        Number of threads to use
+        --apktool <apktool>                    Path to the apktool file --dex2jar <dex2jar>                    Where to store the jar files --dist <dist>                          Folder where distribution files will be extracted --downloads <downloads>                Folder where the downloads are stored --jd-cmd <jd-cmd>                      Path to the jd-cmd file --min-criticality <min_criticality>    Set a minimum criticality to analyze (Critical, High, Medium, Low) --results <results>                    Folder where to store the results --rules <rules>                        Path to a JSON rules file --template <template>                  Path to a results template file -t, --threads <threads>                    Number of threads to use

 ARGS:
     <package>    The package string of the application to test